UdokaVrede/Udokaku-Ugochukwu/index.md

 - 😄   Fun fact: I speak abit of Dutch, make pastries and love playing ps games.

 ### Contact me
-I am open to collaborations and contributions on projects and events, If you would like me to speak at your event,collaborate or contribute to an event or project, feel free to reach out to me through any of my social channels.
+I am open to internships, collaborations and contributions on projects and events, If you would like me to speak at your event,collaborate or contribute to an event or project, feel free to reach out to me through any of my social channels.
 You can find me on
 - [LinkedIn](https://www.linkedin.com/in/udokaku-ugochukwu-604024123/)
 - [Twitter](https://twitter.com/Udoka_Ugo_)